shuban-789/LinkID/README.md

 ## Contributions

-The LinkID blockchain system was created and programmed by me (Shuban Pal) and was a piece of the MediLink project for the 2024 San Diego Big Data Hackathon.
-The original repository is licensed under MIT by my name (Shuban Pal) and acts as an archive.
-Active updates and changes will now go to this repository which is also licensd under MIT by the name Shuban Pal.
+The LinkID blockchain system was created and programmed by me (Shuban Pal) as a subsystem of the MediLink project for the 2024 San Diego Big Data Hackathon.
+The original repository is licensed under MIT with my name (Shuban Pal) and acts as an archive.
+Although MediLink is now inactive, updates to LinkID will still be made.
+Active updates and changes will now go to this repository which is also licensed under the MIT license with my name.

-All preceding commits prior to this version can be found on the archive repository [HERE](https://github.com/TEAM-GOJO/LinkID)
+All my preceding commits and contributions prior to this version can be found on the archive repository [HERE](https://github.com/TEAM-GOJO/LinkID)

 ## Makefile Variables for `OS` (GOOS)